tidyverts/fabletools/cran-comments.md

 0 errors | 0 warnings | 0 notes

-Passing checks requires v0.2.1 of the suggested package fable, which has been submitted to CRAN.
-This is due to upstream changes in the tsibble package, which has broken a fabletools example which used fable as a suggested package.
-If an older version of fable is used for checking fabletools, this error will occur:
-> `levels.yearquarter()` not supported.

 ## revdep checks

 All revdeps have been checked.
 All changes to worse are due to upstream changes